 Identifying the environmental tactics that are not working will give rise to better ideas.
 Here are the ideas needing improvement.

-Carbon Offsets: individuals and companies use them to compensate for their emissions by funding projects that reduce greenhouse gas emissions elsewhere.
+Carbon Offsets: Individuals and companies use them to compensate for their emissions by funding projects that reduce greenhouse gas emissions elsewhere.
 These projects include set-aside forests and solar and wind farms.

 Carbon Credits are part of a regulatory approach where companies are charged for their emissions, incentivizing them to reduce their carbon footprint.